rajarshiraha6/cyber-internship-task1/README.md

 - Write basic notes on cybersecurity (CIA triad, threat types)
 - Capture relevant screenshots

 Day - 2
 - I downloaded the virtual box
 - also i make kali lynax inside the virtual box .
-- see the screenshots in /screenshot folder .
+- see the screenshots of those operations in /screenshot folder .

 Day - 3
 - I run the kali linax .